Forest Hills, Tennessee: History

-Construction of the Natchez Trace began in 1802, and work continued on improving the road until it was officially declared complete in 1809.
-From the early 19th century to the 1820s, the Natchez Trace was the primary north–south route through central Tennessee.
-With the advent of steamboat travel, the use of the Natchez Trace declined significantly, and the old roadbed was used as local farm roads by the mid-19th century.
-Various surveys and land records of the 19th century refer to the "Natchez Trace" or "Natchez Road" located on at least three different routes in Davidson County, two of which ran through Forest Hills.
-As National Park Service historian Dawson Phelps wrote in the 1940s, "All this has been very confusing to many Nashvillians who dabble in local history.
-Each has a definite idea that one or the other of the roads mentioned above is the Old Trace and is eager, at the drop of a hat, to defend his position obstinately, profanely, and at great length."[1]
-However, a recent study of the Natchez Trace identified one of the main routes extending through what is now Forest Hills along either side of present-day Hillsboro Pike.
+Construction of the Natchez Trace began in 1802 and continued until it was officially declared complete in 1809.
+From the early 19th century through the 1820s, the Trace served as the primary north–south route through central Tennessee.
+With the advent of steamboat travel, its use declined significantly, and by the mid-19th century the old roadbed functioned largely as local farm roads.
+Various surveys and land records from the 19th century refer to the “Natchez Trace” or “Natchez Road” along at least three routes in Davidson County, two of which ran through Forest Hills.
+As National Park Service historian Dawson Phelps wrote in the 1940s, “All this has been very confusing to many Nashvillians who dabble in local history.
+Each has a definite idea that one or the other of the roads mentioned above is the Old Trace and is eager, at the drop of a hat, to defend his position obstinately, profanely, and at great length.”
+A later National Park Service study identified one of the primary routes as passing through what is now Forest Hills along either side of present-day Hillsboro Pike.

-In northern Williamson County, the Natchez Trace crossed the Harpeth River in the vicinity of Union Bridge Road.
-A National Park Service study in 1935 stated that the Natchez Trace "crossed the Harpeth at Robinson Bend just upstream from Union Bridge, an old covered bridge."
-The Natchez Trace then turned north along present-day Stockit Road, and two branches diverged in what is now Edwin Warner Park.
-One of these branches continued north along what is now Page Road, and then followed the route of present-day State Route 100 (Harding Pike) to its terminus at Cockrill's Spring in Centennial Park.
+In northern Williamson County, the Natchez Trace crossed the Harpeth River near present-day Union Bridge Road.
+The Trace then turned north along what is now Stockit Road, where two branches diverged in the area now encompassed by Edwin Warner Park.
+One branch continued north along present-day Page Road and followed the route of State Route 100 (Harding Pike) to its terminus at Cockrill’s Spring in Centennial Park.
+The second branch ran east to present-day Hillsboro Pike, passed north of Otter Creek, recrossed Hillsboro Pike, and continued through Green Hills to Cockrill’s Spring.
+This route is shown on a National Park Service map prepared in 1935.

-The second of these branches ran east to present-day Hillsboro Pike, continuing north of Otter Creek before turning north through a gap, recrossing present-day Hillsboro Pike, and extending north through Green Hills to the terminus of the Natchez Trace at Cockrill's Spring.
-This route is shown on a map prepared by the National Park Service in 1935.
-With the decline of travel on the Natchez Trace, this roadbed became known as Compton Road, named for the prominent Compton family of the vicinity.
-Compton Road, shown on various maps of the 19th century, was separate from Hillsboro Pike through Green Hills.
-Residential and commercial expansion has obliterated almost all traces of this road north of Harding Place.
-A small intact section of the historic roadbed of Compton Road is located just north of Woodlawn Drive.